rdinnager/slimr/README.md

 badge](https://rdinnager.r-universe.dev/badges/slimr)](https://rdinnager.r-universe.dev/slimr)
 <!-- badges: end -->

-The goal of slimr is to run SLiM population genetics forward simulations from R. It also has utilities for monitoring the simulations, and bringing the resulting data into R for post-processing and visualization.
+The goal of `slimr` is to run SLiM population genetics forward simulations from R. It also has utilities for monitoring the simulations, and bringing the resulting data into R for post-processing and visualization.

 ## Setup

-To be able to use slimr productively it is important to have a working version of [SLiM](https://messerlab.org/slim/) and slimr.
+To be able to use `slimr` productively it is important to have a working version of [SLiM](https://messerlab.org/slim/) and `slimr`.

 ### Installing slimr and SLiM

-As a first step you need to install the package slimr from github.
+As a first step you need to install the package `slimr` from github.

 ``` r